E2E-MFD: Towards End-to-End Synchronous Multimodal Fusion Detection

+where $\boldsymbol{t}$ represents the output of the different task network $\mathcal{N}$ with the learnable parameters $\boldsymbol{\theta}_{\mathrm{t}}$. $\mathcal{L}(\cdot)$ is a loss function to optimize the network.
 Previous approaches solely design image fusion or object detection networks in a cascaded way, which can only achieve outstanding results for one task.
 To produce visually appealing fused images alongside accurate object detection results, we jointly integrate the two tasks into a unified goal synchronously which can be rewritten as: